gvwilson/thirdbit/fiction/madica/index.md

 hand and squeezed it.
 Laurellen smiled weakly at her, but didn't say anything.

-"And this," Ike said proudly, "This is the best... thing... ever!"
+"And this," Ike said proudly, "This is the best… thing… ever!"
 They had reached a table covered in propellors, jet engines, booster rockets, and something that looked like the lid of a very complicated garbage can that hummed slightly and seemed to be floating.
 "This is